-- II.L.
-Summary Class List: Summary class lists are made available on TopNet.
+- Summary Class List: Summary class lists are made available on TopNet.
 Students whose names do not appear on the class list are not officially registered.
-If a student is attending class and the name is not on the class list, it is extremely important that the instructor advise the student to register for the course. - II.M.
-Grading System: In the system of grading employed by the University, the letters A, B, C, D, F, and X are used by faculty members to indicate the achievement or status of students in their courses.
+If a student is attending class and the name is not on the class list, it is extremely important that the instructor advise the student to register for the course. - Grading System: In the system of grading employed by the University, the letters A, B, C, D, F, and X are used by faculty members to indicate the achievement or status of students in their courses.

 In addition, the letters W, NR, NG, P, IP, FN and ER are used in certain specific circumstances.
-These letters have the following meanings: - A Excellent, valued at four quality points for each semester hour - B Good, valued at three quality points for each semester hour - C Average, valued at two quality points for each semester hour - D Below average, unsatisfactory, indicates deficiency, valued at one quality point for each semester hour, but gives credit for graduation provided that with such credits the student's overall scholastic standing is 2.0 or more.
-In some departments, a course in which a grade of D was awarded may not be counted toward major or minor requirements.

-- F Failure, valued at no semester hours completed and no quality points - X Incomplete - W Withdrew - NR No report (A grade was not submitted by faculty member.
+These letters have the following meanings:

+- Excellent, valued at four quality points for each semester hour Α - В Good, valued at three quality points for each semester hour - С Average, valued at two quality points for each semester hour - D Below average, unsatisfactory, indicates deficiency, valued at one quality point for each semester hour, but gives credit for graduation provided that with such credits the student's overall scholastic standing is 2.0 or more.
+In some departments, a course in which a grade of D was awarded may not be counted toward major or minor requirements. - F Failure, valued at no semester hours completed and no quality points - Χ Incomplete - Withdrew - NR No report (A grade was not submitted by faculty member.
 Due to extenuating circumstances, the instructor was unable to submit final grades for the entire class.
-The designation "NR" is not to be used as a grade for individual students). - NG Used for certain laboratory experiences and for maintaining matriculation during the thesis writing process. - P Pass, Credit is awarded toward a degree, but no quality points are assigned. - IP In Progress, restricted to specific courses designed to span more than one term.
-Unless approved otherwise, an IP designation unresolved at the end of one year after its assignment will be converted to an F. - FN Failure due to non-attendance (no semester hours earned and no quality points). - ER Error in reporting, this designation is used by the Office of the Registrar when a final grade is not reported for an individual student.
+The designation "NR" is not to be used as a grade for individual students). - NG Used for certain laboratory experiences and for maintaining matriculation during the thesis writing process. - Р Pass, Credit is awarded toward a degree, but no quality points are assigned. - In Progress, restricted to specific courses designed to span more than one term.
+An IP IΡ grade unresolved at the end of 3 years after its assignment will be converted to an F. - FN Failure due to non-attendance (no semester hours earned and no quality points). - ER Error in reporting, this designation is used by the Office of the Registrar when a final grade is not reported for an individual student.